s-mikkilineni/s-mikkilineni.github.io/_pages/research.md

 **Research in Progress**

 [7] **Mikkilineni, S.**, Kim, J., & Lee, J. Is embodiment related to altruism?
-Role of immersive media technologies in elevating altruistic intentions toward individuals with bipolar disorder via multi-dimensional constructs of presence and empathy. [data collection stage]
+Role of immersive media technologies in elevating altruistic intentions toward individuals with bipolar disorder via multi-dimensional constructs of presence and empathy. [manuscript writing stage]

 [6] **Mikkilineni, S.**, Merill Jr, K., & Denhert, M [tentative title].
 Application of EPPM to human-machine communication. [proposal stage]

 [5] Merill Jr, K., **Mikkilineni, S.**, & Denhert, M [tentative title].
 Application of person-centeredness framework to human-machine communication. [proposal stage]

-[4] **Mikkilineni, S.**, Lee, J., & Lee, J. [tentative title] Misinformation in the metaverse: The role of agency and natural conversations on perceptions of credibility. [manuscript preparation stage]
+[4] **Mikkilineni, S.**, Lee, J., & Lee, J. [tentative title] Misinformation in the metaverse: The role of agency and natural conversations on perceptions of credibility. [manuscript writing stage]

-[3] Lee, J., & **Mikkilineni, S.** Are deepfakes more powerful in the metaverse?
-The role of social presence on deepfake processing. [manuscript writing stage]
+[3] **Mikkilineni, S.** & Lee, J. Conservatives are more susceptible to deepfakes in immersive virtual environments.
+The mediating role of spatial presence and enjoyment. [manuscript writing stage]

 [2] **​Mikkilineni, S.** & Huang, M. What makes an Artificial Intelligence-Influencer persuasive?
 Effect of relational characteristics and influencer attributes on the perceptions of credibility and authenticity [manuscript writing stage]